-The City of Fort Lauderdale's Fleet Services is a Division of the Public Works Department and reports to the Assistant Public Works Director of Sustainability.
+The City of Fort Lauderdale's Fleet Services is a section of the Public Works Department and reports to the Assistant Public Works Director of Sustainability.
 Fleet Services is located behind the Police Station off of West Broward Boulevard at 220 SW 14th Avenue (see the Fleet Services Directory for more information on how to contact a fleet representative).

 We build community by furnishing functional, reliable, and economical vehicles and fleet-related equipment necessary for the conduct of the City’s operations.

 At the present time, the City's fleet is comprised of approximately 1,500 vehicles and equipment consisting of anything from automobiles, vans, pickups, bucket trucks, dump trucks, compressor trucks, backhoes, trenchers, loaders, cranes, etc. to Fire Department pumpers, Rescue and aerial ladders as well as Police Department marked and unmarked vehicles.
 The fleet has a current replacement cost of nearly $71 million dollars.

 It is the responsibility of Fleet Services to recommend and furnish fuel efficient, functional, reliable and economical vehicles and equipment necessary for the conduct of City operations, write the necessary specifications for bidding purposes, assist the Purchasing Department with vehicle and equipment auctions, and to prepare and administer the annual fleet budget.
 Fleet Services also oversees the operation of one in-house light duty vehicle car wash at its Central Garage location, as well as three City fuel sites for refueling City vehicles and equipment (locations noted below).